Savandi/DupliMend/README.md

 ![Precision for DupliMend vs baselines](experimental_results/precision_all_categories.png)

 **Statistical comparison of precision (Friedman + Nemenyi)**
+- Using the Friedman test with Nemenyi post-hoc analysis (α = 0.05), **DupliMend achieves the best mean rank (1.43)** for Precision and is the only method that differs significantly from the unrefined baseline.
 ![Critical difference diagram for precision](experimental_results/cd_diagram_logprecision_9.png)

 **Precision convergence over the stream (real-life PESs)**